Sunday, April 30, 2006

 Nightly Blur

 Gotta stop writing myself off on dope every night.
-If someone did it on alcohol, I'd be critical.
+If someone did it on alcohol, I'd be view as a serious problem.
 But, Nicholas came around and harvested the dope plant he grew me, out the back.
-So, I guess it'll be pretty much the same for the week, or weeks, to come.
+Handsome, smiley, Nicolas.
+He wanted some himself, of course, but, you know, that’s okay.
+So, I guess, it'll be pretty much the same for the week, or weeks, to come.

 Gotta give up smoking.